HashemSalhi/HashemSalhi.github.io/_posts/2025-8-8-cyberwarriors-ctf-2025.md

 ![Screenshot](/images/CyberWarriorsCTF2025/7.png)

 We got the first chunk of the screenshot :)
-I'll repeat the same steps for the rest chunks which are in tcp.stream 20, 23, 24
+I'll repeat the same steps for the rest of the chunks which are in tcp.stream 20, 23, 24

 ![Screenshot](/images/CyberWarriorsCTF2025/screenshot.png)